Quality for Keeps: Steps to Success in Home Canning

 A fresh look is easy

-- Pure powdered ascorbic acid is available among canners' supplies in supermarkets during the canning season.
-One level teaspoon of pure powder weighs about three grams.
-Use one teaspoon per gallon of water as a treatment solution.
+- Pure powdered ascorbic acid is available among canning supplies in supermarkets during the canning season.
+One level teaspoon of pure powder weighs about 3 grams.
+Use 1 teaspoon per gallon of water as a treatment solution.

 - Vitamin C tablets are economical and available year-round in many stores.
 Crush and dissolve six 500-milligram tablets in a gallon of water as a treatment solution.